Baler: Large square bale handling and transport

-Small rectangular baler
+Small square baler

-A type of baler that produces small rectangular (often called "square") bales was once the most prevalent form of baler, but is less common today.
-It is primarily used on small acreages where large equipment is impractical, and also for the production of hay for small operations, particularly horse owners who may not have access to the specialized feeding machinery used for larger bales.
+The original type of baler produces small square bales.
+These bales are rectangular-shaped "square" bales.
+This was once the most prevalent form of baler but is less common today.
+It is primarily used on small acreages where large equipment is impractical and hay production for small operations, particularly horse owners who may not have access to the specialized feeding machinery used for larger bales.
 Each bale is about 14 x.
-The bales are usually wrapped with two, but sometimes three, or more strands of knotted twine.
-The bales are light enough for one person to handle, about 45 to 60 lb, depending upon the crop and pressure applied (can be 100 lbs for a 16"x18" 2-string bale).
-Many balers have adjustable bale chamber pressure and bale length, so shorter, less-dense bales can be produced for ease of handling.
+The bales are usually wrapped with two, sometimes three, or more strands of knotted twine.
+The bales are light enough for one person to handle, about 45 to 60 lb, depending upon the crop and pressure applied (can be 100 lbs for a 16"x18" 2-string bale and even more for a 3-string bale).
+Many balers have adjustable bale chamber pressure and bale length, so shorter, less-dense bales can be produced for easy handling.